-- URI:/v2/folders/:id/files - Method: GET
+- URI:/folders/:name/files - Method: GET

-Parameter Туре Description

-:id slug The virtual folder ID.

-path str Path inside the virtual folder (default: root).
+Parameter Туре Description :name str The human-readable name of the virtual folder. path str Path inside the virtual folder (default: root).

 HTTP Status Code Description

 200 OK Success.

-404 Not Found There is no such path.
+404 Not Found There is no such path or you may not have proper permission to access the folder.

-Fields Туре Values files str Stringified json containing list of files. folder_pat hstr Absolute path inside the virtual folder.
+Fields Туре Values files str Stringified json containing list of files.